Tobacco Use and Dependence: An Updated Review of Treatments 19-22

 The University of Wisconsin–Madison ICEP designates this enduring material for maximum of 1 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-The University of Wisconsin–Madison ICEP designates this live activity for a maximum of 1.00 ANCC and Iowa contact hours.
+The University of Wisconsin–Madison ICEP designates this live activity for a maximum of 1.00 ANCC contact hours.

 Continuing Education Units (CEUs)